gcharalampous/book-notes/thinking_fast_and_slow.md

 - Both suggestion and anchoring are driven by the automatic operations of System 1.
 - Deliberately "thinking the opposite" can be an effective defense against anchoring effects, as it counters the biased thought processes that contribute to them.
 - System 2 relies on data retrieved by System 1, making it susceptible to biases from anchors that facilitate information retrieval.
 Additionally, System 2 lacks control over these effects and is unaware of them.

+#### Ch 12: The Science of Availability

+- We defined the availability heuristic as the process of judging frequency by “the ease with which instances come to mind.”
+- Sources of bias
+  - A salient event that attracts your attention will be easily retrieved from memory.
+  - A dramatic event temporarily increases the availability of its category.
+  - Personal experiences, pictures, and vivid examples are more available than incidents that happened to others, or mere words, or statistics.
+- The ease of recalling assertiveness instances changes during the task: starts easy, becomes harder.
+The expected gradual fluency drop between six and twelve instances is steeper than anticipated.
+- System 1 sets expectations and is surprised when they are violated, retrieving possible causes from recent surprises.
+System 2 can reset System 1's expectations, making surprising events seem normal.
+- People who are personally involved in the judgment are more likely to consider the number of instances they retrieve from memory and less likely to go by fluency.
+- The conclusion is that the ease with which instances come to mind is a System 1 heuristic, which is replaced by a focus on content when System 2 is more engaged.
+- Evidence shows that people guided by System 1 are more susceptible to availability biases than those in a state of higher vigilance.

 ### Reflections